harp method author

 I accept piano and harp students in my private music studio.
 Keep reading to learn more.

 I have fifteen years of experience teaching private lessons to students of a range of ages and abilities.
 I particularly enjoy starting young students with their first music lessons.
 I hold a Master of Music degree in harp performance and pedagogy from the Peabody Conservatory, and I have formal training in harp teaching and exposure to diverse methods.
 While at Peabody, I taught lessons in a variety of settings, including in my studio, through the Harp Adventures program at Peabody, and through the Bridges after school program at the Baltimore Montessori School.
 I have coordinated and assisted with student recitals and concerts, including directing group rehearsals and coaching ensembles.
 Following my relocation to DC, I maintained a large studio at Harmonic Music Studios for six years.
-I currently teach privately and hold the position of harp instructor at the University of Mary Washington and the DC Youth Orchestra Program, where I manage around 50 students weekly.
+I currently teach privately and hold the position of harp instructor at the University of Mary Washington and the DC Youth Orchestra Program.
 I enjoy composing and arranging music for beginner-level harp and have recently published my four-book curriculum, Happy Harps, which is available from numerous respected harp music distributors!

 I strive to teach with a well-rounded approach that includes music history, theory, note-reading, technique, musicality, creative improvisation, performance techniques, and exposure to various sounds and genres.
 My goal is to recognize the potential in each student and challenge him or her in a way that encourages growth.
 The skills learned in solo and ensemble performance, as well as individual practice, are far-reaching; both students who become professional musicians as well as those who do not will experience benefits from music study in their personal, academic, and professional lives.